cc636489/stock-data-management/README.md

-# An objected-oriented programming solution to compute average error between actual and predicted stock prices.
+# An object-oriented programming solution to compute average error between actual and predicted stock prices.

 Before deploying a machine learning model for predicting real-time stock market data, it's necessary to know how accurate our predictions are over time by comparing our predictions with newly arriving real-time stock prices.
 This program was designed on the purpose of calculating average error of stock price in data streams.